retooth2/xenharmlib/doc/quickstart.rst

     True
     True

-As it turns out *none* of the improvisation scales have common notes with any of the others, meaning the player has to change to a completely different set of tones on each scale change.
+As it turns out, *none* of the improvisation scales have common notes with any of the others, meaning the player has to change to a completely different set of tones on each scale change.